silver-hornet/silver-hornet.github.io/_posts/2020-09-14-prototype-number-wizard.md

 I like how nicely structured and readable the code is.
 And its underlying logic is easy to grasp.
 When the game starts, the AI randomly guesses an integer between 1 and 1000.
 This guess is converted to a string and displayed in the UI.

-If we click the Higher button, the AI sets its new minimum guess to the previous guess +1, then guesses a random number between that and 1000.
+If we click the Higher button, the AI sets its new minimum guess to the previous guess +1, then guesses a random number between that and 1000 (for its first guess), or the previous maximum guess -1.

-If we click the Lower button, the AI sets its new maximum guess to the previous guess -1, then guesses a random number between that and 1.
+If we click the Lower button, the AI sets its new maximum guess to the previous guess -1, then guesses a random number between that and 1 (if it’s the AI’s first guess), or the previous minimum guess +1.

 ## What could have been improved?
-= (exclusive).
-(Random.Range excludes the higher number for integers, but not for floats).

 I have found a bug in the logic.
 Right now, if you pretend the AI never guesses your number, and you keep making it guess even when it’s narrowed down the possibilities to just one, eventually the AI’s guesses will become higher than the maximum of 1000.

 This appears to be happening due to a few things.